 Estimated to cost $1bn, the project is being developed in two phases by a joint venture comprising Master Development, Salzman Real Estate Advisors, and Kimco Real Estate Investment Trust.
 It is expected to become one of the biggest shopping destinations in Broward County.

-The phase two ground-breaking ceremony of the mixed-use project took place in August 2017 and construction is expected to be completed by 2018.
 The project is expected to generate 4,000 jobs during construction and hundreds of permanent jobs after completion.

 Dania Pointe is set in a prime location that is less than ten minutes away from the Fort Lauderdale-Hollywood International Airport and Port Everglades.

-The Dania Pointe project will include more than 100 retail tenants, one million square feet of restaurant space, 500,000ft² of Class A office space, 1,000 luxury apartments, and two hotels.
+The Dania Pointe project will include more than 100 retail tenants, one million square feet of restaurant space, 500,000ft² of Class A office space, 1,000 luxury apartments and two hotels.

 The open-air design of the development maximises the potential of the site, creating an engaging entertainment and immersive environment.
 The 1,600 linear feet of frontage also makes the development highly visible.
 It is expected to attract travellers and tourists to enjoy a thriving entertainment venue.